TommyMart/Data_Visualisation_API/readme.md

 **Database Interaction**

-- SQL Statement: Determine what data to fetch using a SQL statement like db.select(User).filter_by(id=user_id), which selects a User based on the id from the route URL.
+- Determine what data to fetch using `db.select(User).filter_by(id=user_id)`, which selects a User based on the id from the URL path.
-- Execute Statement: Execute the statement and retrieve the selected data, storing it in a variable such as user - user = db.session.scalar(stmt).
+- Execute Statement: Execute the statement and retrieve the selected data, storing it in a variable such as user - `user = db.session.scalar(stmt)`.
 The scalar method executes a query that returns a single result, while scalars can return multiple results.
 - Check and Return Data:
-    - If the data is found, serialize it and return it to the client in JSON format - return user_schema.dump(user).
+    - If the data is found, serialize it and return it to the client in JSON format - `return user_schema.dump(user)`.
-    - If the data is not found, return an error message and status code to the client in JSON format - return {"error": f"User with id {user_id} not found"}, 404.
+    - If the data is not found, return an error message and status code to the client in JSON format - `return {"error": f"User with id {user_id} not found"}, 404`.

 **Adding to Session and Commiting**